front-end-foundations/Introduction/readme.md

 ## What is Front End Development?

-Front end development is the part of web development that is responsible for everything the user sees, touches, clicks and interacts with on a website.
-It is the part of the web that is visible to the user and is responsible for the look and feel of the site.
-It is also responsible for the user experience and the user interface.
+**Front end development** is responsible for everything the user sees, taps, clicks and interacts with on a website.
+It is the part of the web that is visible to the user and is responsible for the look and feel of the site, the user experience and the user interface.
+Typically the front end runs in a browser while the **back end** uses back-end or server side programming languages and databases to store and provide data to the front end.
+Now that JavaScript is both a front and back end programming language, many front end developers are leveraging their skills and working both sides as **full stack developers**.

 [MDN](https://developer.mozilla.org/en-US/docs/Learn/Front-end_web_developer) has a good overview of the role of the front end developer.